student carrying out practical in the lab

 However if the ethene is swapped for benzene or any another aromatic compound one difference in the reaction with bromine or bromine water is immediately obvious; aromatic rings will not react with bromine or other halogens, they are much less reactive than alkenes towards electrophiles.
 I am sure you are aware that while unsaturated molecules such as alkenes readily undergo electrophilic addition reactions aromatic molecules such as benzene will not undergo electrophilic addition reactions but instead undergo electrophilic substitution reactions.

-In the image opposite bromine has been dissolved in an organic solvent such as chloroform or carbon tetrachloride, it is then added to a test tube containing benzene and another test tube containing the unsaturated hydrocarbon cyclohexene (C6H10).
+In the image below bromine has been dissolved in an organic solvent such as chloroform or carbon tetrachloride, it is then added to a test tube containing benzene and another test tube containing the unsaturated hydrocarbon cyclohexene (C6H10).
 Both test tubes are stoppered and shaken.
 The results are shown in the image.
 Cyclohexene rapidly decolourises the orange bromine solution but in the test tube containing benzene the orange colour due to presence of bromine persists and does not fade.

 Addition of a halogen carrier- a Lewis acid